 One of the consequences of the Chinese authorities’ fight against capital outflows is that Chinese investors have been refrained from investing in Hong Kong, which means that they have overly concentrated their investments in A-shares (and real estate, but this is another matter).
 Another characteristic of the Chinese equity market is that individuals (i.e. retail) make up a large portion of the A-share investor base; institutions typically have a bigger weight in developed markets.
-Morgan Stanley estimates that as of Q1, retail investors held over 50% of total free float market cap in Chinese A-shares and contributed north of 80% to the A-share market's daily turnover.
+Morgan Stanley estimates that as of Q1, retail investors held over 50% of total free-float market cap in Chinese A-shares and contributed north of 80% to the A-share market's daily turnover.

 So far, most of the largest Chinese technology-related companies (Tencent, Alibaba, Baidu) have raised funds abroad and are listed offshore.
-This does not fit the Chinese authorities’ goals, as they would like to create a buoyant technology sector in mainland China, capable of raising funds locally (and therefore benefiting local investors).
-In our view, there will be a strong push to list start-ups and so-called unicorns on either ChiNext (China’s closest equivalent to the NASDAQ) or on the newly announced Shanghai tech board.
+This does not fit the Chinese authorities’ goals, as they would like to create a buoyant technology sector in mainland China, capable of raising funds locally (and, therefore benefiting local investors).
+In our view, there will be a strong push to list startups and so-called unicorns on either ChiNext (China’s closest equivalent to the NASDAQ) or on the newly announced Shanghai tech board.
 This will likely be a driver for the Chinese market over the next few years.

-The debate about the pros and cons of including A-shares within the MSCI EM index has been lingering for a couple of years.
+The debate about the pros and cons of including A-shares within the MSCI EM Index has been lingering for a couple of years.
 A-shares are now the second-largest market in the world in terms of market capitalization, thus becoming too big to ignore.

-Moreover, these shares are much more representative of China’s real economy than the H-shares, which are currently included in global equity market indices (MSCI World and MSCI ACWI).
-On the other hand, despite significant improvements made over the last few years, Chinese equities are still plagued by opaque disclosure practices, high stock price volatility for no apparent reason, frequent quotation suspensions, and difficult access for foreign investors.
+Moreover, these shares are much more representative of China’s real economy than the H-shares, which are currently included in global equity market indexes (MSCI World and MSCI ACWI).
+On the other hand, despite significant improvements made over the last few years, Chinese equities are still plagued by opaque disclosure practices, high stock price volatility for no apparent reason, frequent quotation suspensions and difficult access for foreign investors.

-To facilitate the inclusion process, MSCI found in its archives the long forgotten concept of “partial inclusion factor”, which paved the way for a progressive inclusion in the MSCI China Index.
+To facilitate the inclusion process, MSCI found in its archives the long-forgotten concept of “partial inclusion factor,” which paved the way for a progressive inclusion in the MSCI China Index.
 At the moment, the partial inclusion factor of A-shares is still only 5%, double its initial amount of 2.5% in 2018.
-This explains why so many large-cap stocks with a large free float only account for a couple of basis points in the MSCI EM index.
+This explains why so many large-cap stocks with a large free float only account for a couple of basis points in the MSCI EM Index.

 Foreign investors in China face many potential hurdles such as lack of liquidity and financial information, foreign ownership limits, double listings and potential foreign exchange risk.
 We believe some of these fears may be overblown, but we are carefully watching the following underlying risks: